Review of heat and charge transport in strongly magnetized relativistic plasmas: Deviations from the Wiedemann--Franz law

 Figure~\ref{fig:ratioL_QED} shows the numerical results for the Lorenz numbers, obtained using the same data points as in Figs.~\ref{fig:res_QED} and \ref{fig:res_QCD}.
 As anticipated, both the longitudinal and transverse Lorenz numbers exhibit a nontrivial dependence on the model parameters, underscoring the non-universality of the relation between heat and charge transport in a strongly magnetized plasma.

-In the chiral limit, the Lorenz numbers approach fixed values in the strong magnetic field regime, where $|eB|/T^2\gg 1$.
-For chiral QED, the limiting values are approximately $L_{\perp}\approx 3L_{\parallel} \approx L_0$.
+In the chiral limit, the longitudinal Lorenz numbers approach fixed values in the strong magnetic field regime, where $|eB|/T^2\gg 1$.
+For chiral QED, the limiting value is given approximately by $L_{\parallel} \approx L_0/3$.
 This behavior suggests a potentially universal feature in the weakly coupled regime in strongly magnetized plasmas at zero chemical potential ($\mu=0$).
-Notably, the transverse Lorenz number $L_{\perp}$ remains approximately unchanged even when the fermion mass is nonzero.
-In contrast, the longitudinal Lorenz number $L_{\parallel}$ reveals broader variability when $m\neq 0$, even at large $|eB|/T^2\gg 1$.
-This lack of clear convergence may be an artifact of the dataset used, which includes temperatures that are not sufficiently high compared to the fermion mass.
+In contrast, the transverse Lorenz number $L_{\perp}$ exhibits markedly different behavior, increasing with the magnetic field.
+This trend naturally reflects the underlying conductivities: the transverse thermal conductivity grows with the field, while the transverse electrical conductivity decreases.
+When $m \neq 0$, both longitudinal and transverse Lorenz numbers exhibit substantial variability, even at large $|eB|/T^2 \gg 1$.
+The absence of clear convergence may be attributed to limitations of the dataset, which includes multiple temperatures, which are not sufficiently high compared to the fermion mass, as well as systematic errors introduced by the finite discretization of numerical damping rates as functions of the longitudinal momentum, especially at small values of $k_z$.

 A qualitatively similar behavior emerges also in QCD.
-In the chiral limit, the Lorenz numbers approach $L_{\perp}\approx 3.26L_0$ and $L_{\parallel}\approx 0.76L_0$ in the strong-field regime, $|eB|/T^2\gg 1$.
-Despite strong coupling, these numbers appear to be surprisingly consistent with the QED ones after accounting for different quark charges.
-Indeed, by separating their individual contributions in the chiral limit, we verified that their flavor-specific Lorenz numbers approach similar relations: $L_{f,\perp}\approx 3L_{f,\parallel} \approx L_0/q_f^2$, where $f=u,d$ denotes the quark flavor.
+In the chiral limit, the longitudinal Lorenz number approaches $L_{\parallel}\approx 0.76L_0$ in the strong-field regime, $|eB|/T^2\gg 1$.
+Despite strong coupling, this appears to be surprisingly consistent with the QED result after accounting for different quark charges.
+Indeed, by separating their individual contributions in the chiral limit, we verified that their flavor-specific Lorenz longitudinal numbers approach similar relations: $L_{f,\parallel} \approx L_0/(3q_f^2)$, where $f=u,d$ denotes the quark flavor.
+As for the transverse Lorenz number, it increases with the magnetic field as in QED.

-In summary, our results in both QED and QCD suggest that, in the strong magnetic field regime $|eB|/T^2\gg 1$, the single-flavor Lorenz numbers approach a universal limit: $L_{f,\perp}\approx 3L_{f,\parallel} \approx L_0/q_f^2$.
-Although transport in this regime is dominated by inelastic one-to-two and two-to-one processes, it is reasonable to hypothesize that these processes affect both heat and charge transport in a similar way.
-Consequently, they effectively yield fixed values for both the transverse and longitudinal Lorenz numbers.
+In summary, our results in both QED and QCD suggest that, in the strong magnetic field regime $|eB|/T^2\gg 1$, the single-flavor longitudinal Lorenz number approaches a universal limit: $L_{f,\parallel} \approx L_0/(3q_f^2)$.
+Although transport in this regime is dominated by inelastic one-to-two and two-to-one processes, it is reasonable to expect that these processes affect longitudinal heat and charge transport in a similar manner.
+As a result, the corresponding Lorenz number approaches a fixed value.
+In contrast, the transverse Lorenz number grows as a function of $|eB|/T^2$, reflecting the fundamentally different nature of heat and charge transport across the magnetic field.